Car Insurance FAQs

 Compare car insurance policies regularly to ensure your cover is competitive and adequately suited to your needs and budget.
 If your policy is outdated and doesn’t offer the right level of protection, you could be wasting your hard-earned money on premiums.

-Keep an eye out for rewards offered for good driving behaviour, as well as discounts offered to those who enforce age restrictions on their policy (if doing so would suit your circumstances).
+Keep an eye out for rewards offered for good driving behaviour, as well as discounts offered to those who don’t drive very often or put age restrictions on their policy.

 How come my car insurance premiums go up each year, while the value of my car is decreasing?